sawa2d2/k8s-on-kvm/okd/README.md

 ```
 systemctl start haproxy
 ```

+Then http://localhost:9000/ shows all the machine status (login by `admin:test`).

 ## Enable to access to the cluster from clients on your home network
 Add the records to DNS in your home network to enable to access to external client.